VanillaEngineDevs/Vanilla-Engine/README.md

 Follow the official instructions for LÖVE game distribution for your platform: https://love2d.org/wiki/Game_Distribution

 # Special Thanks
+* HTV04 for [Funkin' Rewritten](https://github.com/HTV04/Funkin-Rewritten), the original engine used for developing this Engine
 * KadeDev for [FNFDataAPI](https://github.com/KadeDev/FNFDataAPI), which was refrenced while developing the chart-reading system
 * The developers of [BeatFever Mania](https://github.com/Sulunia/beatfever) for their music time interpolation code
 * The developers of the [LÖVE](https://love2d.org/) framework, for making Funkin' Rewritten possible